gophercoders/website/content/teachernotes/KS2/lower/further-selection.md

 numbers.

-Strings are equal if they have the same sequence of runes (letters, punctuation symbols etc ) and have the same number of runes.
+Strings are equal if they have the same sequence of runes (letters, punctuation symbols etc.) and have the same number of runes.
 Otherwise the strings are not equal.

 The not equals, `!=`, operator also works for strings.
 If the strings are not the same length or any letter in the strings is different the `!=` operator returns true.
 Otherwise the result is false

-Strings are order alphabetically i.e. dictionary order.
+Strings are ordered alphabetically i.e. dictionary order.
 Or more correctly order lexicographically.
 Numbers in the string come before letters and upper case letters come before lower case letters.